Aubrey Reeder

-Aubrey Provost Reeder was an Australian Archdeacon in the 20th century.
+Aubrey Provost Reeder was an Australian Archdeacon of the 20th century.

-Reeder was ordained in 1944.
-He served curacies in Bathurst, Trundle and Coolah.
-He was Diocesan Youth Officer for Bathurst from 1957 to 1963.
+Reeder was ordained in 1944 and served curacies in Bathurst, Trundle and Coolah.
+He was also a Diocesan Youth Officer for Bathurst from 1957 to 1963.
 He held incumbencies at Cudal, Coonamble and Mudgee.
 He was Archdeacon of Barker from 1983 to 1986.

 Reeder died on 2 June 1987.